aloispichler/Matrix-Class/README.md

 # Matrix-Class
 Matrix Class for C++ including a stable and smart inverse.

 Efficient implementation of a C++ matrix (and vector) class.

-The implementation provides the following auxiliary operators:
+The implementation provides the following operators on matrices and vectors:

 \+ adds matrices or vectors,